Leniency Designs: An Operator's Manual: Heterogeneous Treatment Effects

-Luckily, first-stage monotonicity can be both weakened and tested.
-Without monotonicity, a simple IV regression restricted to a pair of decision-makers identifies a weighted \emph{difference} between complier and defier treatment effects with weights given by the fraction of compliers and defiers (because defier treatments are shifted in the opposite direction by decision-maker assignment, relative to the compliers).
+Fortunately, the usual first-stage monotonicity condition can be weakened in three ways.
+To see how, first consider what IV identifies without monotonicity.
+In general, a simple IV regression restricted to a pair of decision-makers identifies a weighted \emph{difference} between complier and defier treatment effects with weights given by the fraction of compliers and defiers (because defier treatments are shifted in the opposite direction by decision-maker assignment, relative to the compliers).
 Since leniency IV averages these pairwise IV regressions, it can be seen as identifying a weighted-average treatment effect for compliers and defiers, but with negative weight put on all defier groups.
 This is a problem for its causal interpretation, in general.
-For example, we risk ``sign-reversals'': even if patent-granting, say, uniformly increases future firm productivity so that $\beta_i$ is positive for all $i$, the leniency IV could estimate a negative effect---namely, if the treatment effect for defiers is much larger than that for compliers.

-This motivation for the monotonicity assumption suggests that it can be weakened in three ways.
-First, while the presence of defiers necessarily causes a negative weighting problem in the case with a single pair of examiners, there is a subtlety with multiple examiners.
+For example, we risk ``sign reversals'': even if patent-granting, say, uniformly increases future firm productivity so that $\beta_i$ is positive for all $i$, the leniency IV could estimate a negative effect---namely, if the treatment effect for defiers is much larger than that for compliers.
+But while the presence of defiers necessarily causes a negative weighting problem in the case with a single pair of examiners, there is a subtlety with multiple examiners.
 Since each firm appears in multiple pairwise examiner comparisons, the total weight we place on each firm corresponds to its average complier, or defier, status across all pairwise comparisons.

-Thus, as long as no firm is a defier ``on average'' the weights placed on individual firms remain positive.
-This is equivalent to assuming that the average leniency of the examiners who would grant the firm a patent exceeds the average leniency of those who would deny it, a condition \textcite{frandsen2023judging} term ``average monotonicity.''\footnote{While the statement of the condition in \textcite{frandsen2023judging} is more complicated, we show in the appendix that our formulation is equivalent.
-With just two decision-makers, average monotonicity reduces to the usual monotonicity condition.}
+This logic suggests the first way the usual monotonicity assumption can be weakened: as long as no firm is a defier ``on average'' the weights placed on individual firms remain positive.
+Equivalently, one may assume that the average leniency of the examiners who would grant the firm a patent exceeds the average leniency of those who would deny it---a condition \textcite{frandsen2023judging} term ``average monotonicity.''\footnote{While the statement of the condition in \textcite{frandsen2023judging} is more complex, we show in the appendix that our formulation is equivalent.
+With two decision-makers, average monotonicity reduces to the usual monotonicity condition.}